Plastic ban FAQs

 Once I’ve registered am I exempt from the bans?

 No, registration does not give you exemption from the bans.
-By registering, you can store or hold on to the existing stock until a recycling service becomes available, but you cannot continue to supply the prohibited items.
-If a recycling option is not available you will need to dispose of existing stock.
+By registering, you can store or hold on to the existing stock until the Great Plastic Rescue (Civic Futures Lab) can arrange for it to be collected, but you cannot continue to supply the prohibited items.
+If a collection and recycling option is not available you will need to dispose of existing stock.

 Fines can be issued if you supply a prohibited item.